 The Growth 500 and Startup 50 are designed to celebrate winning companies, and past winners report they have benefited in many ways from their appearance on the list.
 In addition to national media coverage in Maclean’s and at CanadianBusiness.com, many winners get publicity from local and industry-specific media outlets.
 It is common for winners to see increased employee motivation, receive industry accolades and make contacts with potential new customers and collaborators.
-We also honour the leaders of winning firms at an exclusive, invitation-only CEO Summit, featuring top-tier speakers and unparalleled networking opportunities.
+We will also honour the leaders of winning firms at a virtual CEO Summit.
 Finally, there’s also the sheer satisfaction that comes from knowing your business is among Canada’s best.

 How are the Growth 500 and Startup 50 ranked?

 The Growth 500 ranks firms by their percentage sales growth over the past five years.
-For the 2019 ranking, participating firms must reveal their gross revenues for 2013 and 2018 (or 2014 and 2019, where 2019 results are available).
+For the 2020 ranking, participating firms must reveal their gross revenues for 2014 and 2019 (or fiscal 2013 and 2018, where 2019 results are not available).

 What financial information will be published about the companies?